-The remuneration includes stipend, feeding, and accommodation.
+The remuneration includes a stipend, feeding, and accommodation.

 10. Volunteer Forever Scholarship

-Volunteer Forever offers travel scholarship opportunities to enable volunteers to cover the cost of volunteering studying, interning, teaching, or working abroad.
+Volunteer Forever offers travel scholarship opportunities to enable volunteers to cover the cost of volunteering, studying, interning, teaching, or working abroad.
 The organization offers this financial aid twice every year to two travelers.

 To win the scholarship, you will have to write essays during each round and they will be examined by a scholarship committee.

 The scholarship amount ranges from $500 to $1000 and can cover the program fee, airfare, travel insurance, and personal expenses.

 If you wish to travel abroad, then you may want to consider applying for the scholarship.